GirolamoOddo/Project222/README.md

 • "NN-TARG.csv" This is the Target set used to train and test the net.

-• "X-Input.xlsx" This is the Inputs set used in "NN-Live.mlx".
+• "X-Input.xlsx" This is the Inputs set used in "Live_NN.mlx".

-• "Y-FeedBack.csv" This is the FeedBack set used in "NN-Live.mlx".
+• "Y-FeedBack.csv" This is the FeedBack set used in "Live_NN.mlx".

 • The file "Untitled.slx" and "MyNeuralNetworkFunction.m" are the Simulink block and MATLAB code of the NARX network respectively.
 ______________________________________________________________________